kevin1061517/python-deploy-tesseract-ocr-to-heroku/README.md

 Descript
 -------

-Because I have stuck on the this question for two days,I take some notes to remind me of deeploying the Tesseract-OCR to Heroku.First, Tesseract is an OCR sponsored by Google.
+Because I have stuck on the this question for two days, I take some notes to remind me of deeploying the Tesseract-OCR to Heroku.
+First, Tesseract is an OCR sponsored by Google.
 It is open-source and its binaries are available for lots of platforms, Additionally, it is a popular go-to library when OCR functionalities are required in an app.
-Setting up Tesseract-OCR is a procedure in popular development environments such as Heroku.Most of all,the following article is the process of deploying and coding.
+Setting up Tesseract-OCR is a procedure in popular development environments such as Heroku.Most of all, the following article is the process of deploying and coding.

 Python Code
 -------